-Australia's laws are designed to ensure the health and safety of workers.
-According to the Work Health and Safety Act, you're entitled to a secure workplace that doesn't risk your health.
-This includes receiving the appropriate safety training, having established safety procedures in place, and access to adequate facilities like toilets and areas to eat.
+Australia's laws are designed to ensure the health and safety of all workers.
+According to the Work Health and Safety Act, you're entitled to a secure workplace that does not risk your health.
+This includes receiving the appropriate safety training, having established safety procedures in place, and access to adequate facilities, such as toilets and areas to eat.